On the stability and instability of Kelvin-Stuart cat's-eye flows: Appendix: Existence of weak solutions to 2D Euler equation with non-vanishing velocity at infinity

-In the Appendix, we prove the existence of weak solutions to the 2D Euler equation with vorticity in $Y_{non}$, which is defined in \eqref{def-X-non-ep}.
-Our method is motivated by Majda \cite{DiPerna-Majda87,Majda-Bertozzi02} for the region $\mathbb{R}^2$.
-At a first step, we construct an approximate solution sequence for the 2D Euler equation by smoothing the initial data.
-We carefully study the properties of the initial data of the approximate solution sequence and derive some elementary results concerning this sequence, which are useful in our nonlinear analysis in Section \ref{Sec-Nonlinear orbital stability for co-periodic perturbations}.
-Instead of the radial-energy decomposition of the velocity field in $\mathbb{R}^2$, we use the shear-energy decomposition in $\Omega=\mathbb{T}_{2\pi}\times\mathbb{R}$ to prove the global existence of the approximate solution sequence.
-Then we prove the $L_{loc}^1\cap L_{loc}^2$ convergence of the approximate solution sequence, and construct the weak solution with the weak initial data by passing to the limit in the approximating parameter.
+In the Appendix, we prove the existence of weak solutions to the 2D Euler equation with initial vorticity in \(Y_{non}\), defined in \eqref{def-X-non-ep}.
+Our approach is inspired by the work of Majda \cite{DiPerna-Majda87,Majda-Bertozzi02} for the whole plane \(\mathbb R^2\).
+We begin by constructing an approximate solution sequence through mollification of the initial data.
+We then analyze the corresponding approximate initial data and establish several basic properties of the sequence that are used in the nonlinear analysis of Section \ref{Sec-Nonlinear orbital stability for co-periodic perturbations}.
+In place of the radial-energy decomposition used in \(\mathbb R^2\), we introduce a shear-energy decomposition adapted to the strip \(\Omega=\mathbb T_{2\pi}\times\mathbb R\) in order to prove global existence of the approximate solutions.
+Finally, we prove the \(L^1_{{loc}}\cap L^2_{loc}\) convergence of the approximate solution sequence and pass to the limit in the approximation parameter to obtain a weak solution with the prescribed initial vorticity. { \makeatletter \global\c@section=1 \global\c@equation=0 \global\c@Theorem=0 \makeatother